Earth Girls Are Easy

-Earth Girls Are Easy is a 1988 American science fiction musical romantic comedy film that was produced by Tony Garnett, Duncan Henderson, and Terrence E. McNally and was directed by Julien Temple.
+Earth Girls Are Easy is a 1988 American science fiction musical romantic comedy film that was directed by Julien Temple.
 The film stars Geena Davis, Jeff Goldblum, Jim Carrey, Damon Wayans, Julie Brown, Charles Rocket and Michael McKean.
 The plot is based on the song "Earth Girls Are Easy" from Brown's 1984 EP Goddess in Progress.

 Plot

 In the San Fernando Valley, Valerie Gail works as a manicurist at the Curl Up & Dye salon.
 Dissatisfied with the lack of sexual interest from her fiancé, Dr. Ted Gallagher, she receives a makeover from her friend and the salon manager, Candy Pink.
-That night, Valerie sets out to seduce Ted, but instead, he arrives home with a nurse.
+That night, Valerie sets out to seduce Ted, but instead, he arrives home with Robin, a nurse.
 Heartbroken and angry, Valerie kicks him out and destroys his belongings.

 Meanwhile, three furry aliens—Mac, Zeebo, and Wiploc—from planet Jhazalla are traveling in a spaceship.
 It has been a long time since they have had female companionship, and they receive a broadcast showing human females.
 They are titillated by these "hairless", shapely creatures.
 A fight between Zeebo and Wiploc causes the spaceship to plummet toward Earth, and they crash land into Valerie's swimming pool while she sunbathes.
 Valerie is frightened at first, but then she invites the aliens into her home.
 She calls her surf bum friend Woody to come over and drain the pool so the aliens can repair their ship.
 Despite a language barrier, the aliens prove to be quick learners and absorb American pop culture and language by watching television.

 Ted tries to call Valerie and leaves a message informing her that he will return home later that night.
 Fearing Ted's reaction, Valerie takes Mac, Zeebo, and Wiploc to the salon.
 Although initially scared, Candy agrees to help the aliens blend into their surroundings.
 After having their fur shaved off, the aliens turn out to be human-looking and attractive.
 The group decides to go out and party at a local nightclub, where the aliens' looks, athleticism, and incredibly long tongues soon catch the eyes of every woman in the place.
 Valerie and Mac begin to fall for each other.